Golden Horde: Influence

 The Russian aristocracy had to familiarize themselves with the workings of Mongol high society.
-The Rus' prince had to receive a patent for his throne from the khan, who then sent an envoy to install the prince on his throne.
-From the time of Öz Beg Khan on, a commissioner was appointed by the khan to reside at each of the Rus' principalities' capitals.
-Mongol rule loosened in the late 13th century so that some Rus' princes were able to collect taxes as the khan's agents.
+The prince had to receive a patent for his throne from the khan, who then sent an envoy to install the prince on his throne.
+From the time of Öz Beg Khan on, a commissioner was appointed by the khan to reside at each of the principalities' capitals.
+Mongol rule loosened in the late 13th century so that some princes were able to collect taxes as the khan's agents.
 By the early 14th century, all the grand dukes were collecting taxes by themselves, so that the average people no longer dealt with Mongol overlords while their rulers answered to Sarai.

 Aristocratic familiarity with Mongol customs did not result in adopting Mongol culture.
 Any partiality shown towards Mongol customs could be dangerous, although in one instance they did adopt Mongol military attire.
-After visiting Batu's camp in 1245, Daniel of Galicia was visibly influenced by the Mongols, and equipped his army in the Mongol fashion.
-Austrian visitors to his camp remarked that only Daniel himself dressed according to the Rus' custom, with a coat of Greek brocade with gold lace, green leather boots, a gilded saddle, and gold-encrusted sword.
 Mongols that moved into Russian society shed their former customs as they adopted Orthodox Christianity and despite the numerous mentions of Mongol atrocities, some more honorable portrayals do exist.
-In the "Tale of the Destruction of Riazan' by Batu" the Mongol Batu exhibited chivalric courtesy to the Russian noble Evpatii by allowing his men to carry him off the field in honor of his bravery.
+In The Tale of the Destruction of Ryazan, the Mongol Batu exhibited chivalric courtesy to the Russian noble Evpaty by allowing his men to carry him off the field in honor of his bravery.
 Russian nobles also fought alongside the Mongols as allies at times.

 Intermarriage did happen but was rare.
-Fedor Rostyslavovich, Yury of Moscow, and Gleb Vasil'kovich married Mongol princesses.
-Vasil'kovich spent his entire career among the Mongols in the steppes.
+Theodore Rostislavich, Yury of Moscow, and Gleb Vasilkovich married Mongol princesses.
+Gleb Vasilkovich spent his entire career among the Mongols in the steppes.
 Urus Khan's mother may have been a Russian princess.
 Such intermarriage ceased after the Golden Horde Mongols converted to Islam until the 15th century when the weakened Horde's Mongol grandees moved into Muscovite territory.
 Most of them entered into the service of grand princes, married aristocracy, converted to Christianity, and became assimilated.
 It is uncertain how much Mongol Tatar blood entered the Russian aristocracy.
 Some Mongols might have changed their names after converting while Russians took on Mongol nicknames as patronyms.
 The nobles of Ryazan and the Godunov clan of prince Chet claimed Tatar descent.
 Mongol ancestry was considered as prestigious as German, Latin, and Greek ancestry in the 16th century, although such views declined dramatically after the Time of Troubles.
 There was also intermarriage with their other subjects, such as between Berke and a Seljuk princess, and Jöge (eldest son of Nogai) and a Bulgarian princess.